miromatagne/FlappyBirdAI/README.md

 Flappy Bird game with an AI able to play the game.

-The AI trains on multiple birds playing at the same time, and stores its trained model locally.
+The AI training consists in a Feedforward Neural Network training on multiple birds playing at the same time, and the trained model is then stored locally.

 # Execution